-WHEREAS, the Municipal Council is desirous of amending certain provisions of the Revised Ordinances of the City of Newark, more specifically, Title 19, Chapter 2, Rent Control Regulations, Rent Control Board, at the request of taxpayer tenants, and amends certain other provisions to conform to current state law and certain other amendments to clarify intent.
+WHEREAS, the Municipal Council is desirous of amending certain provisions of the Revised General Ordinances of the City of Newark, more specifically, Title 19, Chapter 2, Rent Control Regulations, Rent Control Board, at the request of taxpayer tenants and landlords, and also in response to certain litigation entitled, Newark Apartment Owners Association, et al v.
+City of Newark, ESX-L-4066-14, now pending in the Superior Court of New Jersey, Law Division, Essex County, in an effort to resolve the litigation.

-NOW, THEREFORE, IT IS HEREBY ORDAINED BY THE MUNICIPAL COUNCIL OF THE CITY OF NEWARK, COUNTY OF ESSEX, STATE OF NEW JERSEY, AS FOLLOWS:
+NOW, THEREFORE, BE IT ORDAINED BY THE MUNICIPAL COUNCIL OF THE CITY OF NEWARK, COUNTY OF ESSEX, STATE OF NEW JERSEY, THAT: